 - Review the legal research methodology used for finding cases, statutes and other materials;

-- Offer tips on effective use of Lexis, Westlaw and other electronic databases.
+- Offer tips on effective use of Lexis, Westlaw, Bloomberg Law, and other electronic databases.

 Location and Hours: Librarians are available at the Reference Desk, located by the entrance to the Legal Research Center (on the 3rd floor of the Law School building).
 Hours are available here.